ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-2-2.md

-Chapter: Impact of Sleep on Physical and Mental Health
+Impact of Sleep on Physical and Mental Health
 ======================================================

 In this chapter, we will explore the profound impact that sleep has on our physical and mental health.
 Understanding the importance of sleep in maintaining overall well-being can inspire us to prioritize and optimize our sleep habits for a healthier and more fulfilling life.